 Rewards for Success

 One of the key catalysts for employee disengagement is lack of recognition.
 So much so that non-recognition is often said to be the killer of productivity.
-Employees like to know you care, and simple recognition goes a long way.
+Employees like to know you care, and simple recognition goes a long way, especially for millennials who put personal development at the forefront of their career goals.
 Although companies often think that giving monetary rewards is the only way to show employees that they’re appreciated, simple recognition in front of peers can be as beneficial at boosting motivation and increasing employee engagement as cash.

 Enjoy this article?
-You’ll love our white paper on developing a full employee engagement strategy: Employee Engagement: The Definitive Guide to Retaining Top Talent Through Company Culture.
+You’ll love our white paper on developing a full employee engagement strategy to see what millennials prefer when it comes to engagement in the workplace: Employee Engagement: The Definitive Guide to Retaining Top Talent Through Company Culture.
 Download for free.